Is There a Maximum Out-of-Pocket Spending Limit With Medicare?

 Although Medicare Advantage plans are sold by private insurance companies, they must follow certain rules and regulations set forth by the Centers for Medicare and Medicaid Services (CMS), which is the federal department that runs the Medicare program.
 One of those rules is that Medicare Advantage plans must include an annual out-of-pocket spending maximum.

-All 2021 Medicare Advantage plans must include an out-of-pocket maximum that can be no higher than $7,550 for in-network care, and no higher than $11,300 total for the year.
+All 2023 Medicare Advantage plans must include an out-of-pocket maximum that can be no higher than $8,300 for in-network care for the year.
 Most Medicare Advantage plans voluntarily set an out-of-pocket maximum that is lower than the required limit in order to make the plan more attractive to consumers.

 The majority of Medicare Advantage plans cover prescription medications.
 Some of these plans may feature a separate out-of-pocket maximum exclusively for prescription drugs.